Cowboys Don't Cry (film): Awards

 The film garnered four Genie Award nominations at the 10th Genie Awards in 1989: Best Actor (Ansley), Best Supporting Actress (Green), Best Director (Wheeler) and Best Original Song (Wheeler and Louis Natale, for "Cowboys Don't Cry").
-At the 14th annual Alberta Film and Television Awards, the film was also awarded with best of the festival by four judges contracted by the Alberta Motion Picture Industry Association.
+At the 14th annual Alberta Film and Television Awards, it was also awarded with best of the festival by four judges contracted by the Alberta Motion Picture Industry Association.